OpenNebula/docs/source/release_notes/release_notes/compatibility.rst

 Images
 --------------------------------------------------------------------------------

 Images can now be :ref:`cloned to a different Datastore <img_guide>`.
-The only restriction is that the new Datastore must be compatible with the current one, i.e. have the same DS_MAD.
+The only restriction is that the new Datastore must be compatible with the current one, i.e. have the same DS_MAD drivers.

 .. code::